poetic/ember-cli-cordova/README.md

 This is caused by now having opened the project in Xcode before.
 It automatically generates some info it needs to archive the project.
-To fix this, run `ember cdv:open` and let it open in Xcode.
+To fix this, run `ember cordova:open` and let it open in Xcode.
 After you have done this once you can just run the `archive` command again and it shouldn't give you any more trouble.